kohtaroh-nakamura/device/README.md

 # device.js

-## Functional overview
+## Overview
 Determine the UserAgent of the browser,
 Give the browser a class on the body tag.
 Also create a * DEVICE * object in the global space of JavaScript.

 ## How to use
 Please read * device.js * with html.
 It does not depend on other libraries.
 It is recommended to insert in the head tag and body closing tag immediately before inserting.

 ### CSS Sample
 ".Only-pc" for what you want to display PC only,
 For samples that you want to display with only SP, this is a sample to be ".only-sp".

     .only-pc,
     .only-sp {